 Your fingers have several small bones.
 Tendons connect these bones to muscles.
 When your muscles contract or tighten, your tendons pull on your bones to move your fingers.

 When the tendon slides through the narrowed sheath, it becomes irritated and swells.
 Motion becomes extremely difficult.
 Inflammation may cause a bump to develop, which further restricts movement.
-This causes your finger to stay in a bent position, and it becomes extremely difficult to straighten it.
+This results in your finger staying in a bent position, and it becomes extremely difficult to straighten.

 Some people are more likely to have trigger finger than others.
-For example, according to the American Academy of Orthopedic Surgeons, it’s more common in women than in men.
+For example, according to the Mayo Clinic, it’s more common in women than in men.

 Other risks factors associated with trigger finger include:

 - being between the ages of 40 and 60